Elias-Black/Landing-CMS/README.md

 ### To do
 v 1.0:
+- Add color picker type Field
-- Add admin icon to frontend
+- Add Admin icon to frontend
 - Add dictionary array with all texts
 - Add `<?php die; ?>` code in DB files